liina/cleandata/CodeBook.md

 5.Data was grouped by Subject and Activity and mean value for each group was found for each variable

-The resulting dataset contains 180 observations - 6 activities for 30 individuals and 79 measurements:
+The resulting dataset contains 180 observations - 6 activities for 30 individuals, and 81 variables - subject,activity and 79 measurements:

+List of variables:
 * "subject"
 * "activity"
 * "tBodyAcc-mean-X"